xso4/vndb-mirror/data/api-kana.md

 `has_ero`                 See `patch`.

-`vn`                      Match releases that are linked to at least one visual novel
+`vn`                m     Match releases that are linked to at least one visual novel
                           matching the given [visual novel filters](#vn-filters).

-`producer`                Match releases that have at least one producer
+`producer`          m     Match releases that have at least one producer
                           matching the given [producer filters](#producer-filters).
 -----------------------------------------------------------------------------